YchiXa/sochi/README.md

 git clone https://github.com/sesto-dev/next-prisma-tailwind-ecommerce
 ```

-Navigate to each folder in the `apps` folder and and set the variables.
+Navigate to each folder in the `apps` folder and set the variables.

 ```sh
 cp .env.example .env